 The completion of high school or its equivalent is required for college admission.
-In Nebraska, the percentage of 9th grade students who graduate from high school four years later has decreased since 2005 (see Figure 12).
-Although it remains above the national average, Nebraska's graduation rate is now lower than the rates of most peer states.32
+In South Dakota, the percentage of 9th grade students who graduate from high school four years later has decreased since 2005 (see Figure 12).
+However, the graduation rate in South Dakota is above the national average.32